callanspyfer/phpintegrations/README.md

     <?php endif; ?>
 </footer>
 ```
-This snippet demonstrates how to use PHP within a WordPress theme to dynamically display the five most recent blog posts in the site footer.
+This example demonstrates how to use PHP within a WordPress theme to dynamically display the five most recent blog posts in the site footer.
 It retrieves published posts, outputs each title as a linked list item, and includes a button that directs users to the full blog archive.
 By rendering this content server-side, the footer remains automatically updated whenever new posts are published, improving navigation and ensuring the section stays current without manual maintenance.

 This example demonstrates: